This post contains affiliate links. As an amazon associate, I earn affiliate commission, from qualifying purchases.

 1. 1095 STEEL BARSTOCK FOR FORGING AND KNIFE MAKING

-The 1095 steel bar stock forging is steel is a knife blade steel made in the USA from the manufacturers of GRA products, which can be used to make other metal smith objects.
+The 1095 steel bar stock forging is the best knife making steel made in the USA from the manufacturers of GRA products, which can be used to make other metalsmith objects.
 The steel has a high carbon that makes it very easy to use, and shape when using the forging process.

 The steel is easy to forge because, it lacks manganese found in other steels that makes them hard, so this steel has less hardening feature.
 The steels carbon-filled material makes it abrasion resistant, requiring more care when it is undergoing the heating process, and take note, avoid lamellar treatment process.

 The heat should be up to 2100 degrees Fahrenheit/1150 Celsius.
 Forging the steel below 1500 degrees Fahrenheit/ 815 degrees Celsius.
 After heating the steel a 1575 Celsius, cool the steel in still air.
 When you want to anneal, you want to use 1475 degrees Fahrenheit, and cool with 1200 degrees Fahrenheit not exceeding 50 degrees Fahrenheit per hour.

 With this steel, I guarantee your knife will be top quality and will last for as long as you want.
 This is one of the best steel to make the best affordable kitchen knife.

 - Weighs 11.2 ounce